 Ushers or other volunteers who are masked and gloved will ensure six-foot distancing in the Communion line.

 Floor markings shall be placed six feet apart in the aisles in which the congregation approaches the sanctuary for Communion to facilitate proper social distancing.

 Maintaining a single-file is necessary for the distribution of Holy Communion for each Communion minister and communicant to maintain social distancing.
 Multiple Communion ministers may be used as long as one-way traffic patterns are observed.

 Holy Communion for the homebound:

-Holy Communion for the homebound can resume with safety measures in place including the use of masks, sanitizer and adhering to social distancing.
+Holy Communion for the homebound can take place with safety measures that included the use of masks, sanitizer and adhering to social distancing.

 - The Eucharistic minister must wear a mask at all times.

 - Communicants should wear masks, with the exception of the moment of receiving Holy Communion.

 - Hand sanitizer should be present and used in the event of any contact.

 - Social distancing should be adhered to in all cases outside of distributing Holy Communion.